WeblateOrg/weblate/docs/admin/languages.rst

    ``pt-rBR``.
 Java style
    Used by Java—mostly BCP with legacy codes for Chinese.
+Linux style
+   Locales as used by Linux, uses legacy codes for Chinese and POSIX style notation.

 Additionally, any mappings defined in :ref:`project-language_aliases` are applied in reverse.